mohsenmgr/csvbuilder/README.md

 Prepare an excel file with at least two sheets, one for plant data and another for modbus data. create an `output` directory if it does not exist.
-Run `python main.py` inside the project folder.
+Run `python app.py` inside the project folder.
+Necessary args are shown by using the `python app.py --help` command.
+Use auto mode in conjuction with default excel file to quickly produce csv sheets.
+Or use manual mode and customize the input by providing a unique column name and desired output columns.

 Follow the prompt step by step and choose between Automatic mode or Manual mode. in case you choose Manual make sure you modify `columns_custom.txt` file.
 This file determines the output of csv files, so you can choose the columns which should exist inside the csv file and the program checks validity of columns.
 In case a column does not exist in your excel file the program raise an error.